diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 The systematic targeting of journalists and humanitarian workers has been particularly striking.
 Over 200 journalists and media workers have been killed in Gaza since October 2023, making it the deadliest conflict for journalists in recorded history.
 1,400 humanitarian workers have also been killed, including UN staff, medics, and aid workers, often in clearly marked vehicles and facilities.

+> **Note:** Given the protracted suppression of independent investigations and journalistic reporting, it is highly likely that the Israeli military has been systematically destroying additional evidence of war crimes and genocide.

 [US military aid to Israel during 2023-2025](https://costsofwar.watson.brown.edu/paper/AidToIsrael) has been unprecedented, reaching a cumulative $21.7 billion, with an additional $10 billion allocated to US military operations in Yemen, Iran, and the wider Middle East region.

-Haaretz poll on support for Gaza palestinian expulsion: https://www.haaretz.com/israel-news/2025-06-03/ty-article/.premium/a-grim-poll-shows-most-jewish-israelis-support-expelling-gazans-its-brutal-and-true/00000197-3640-d9f1-abb7-7e742b300000

-In September 2025, Trump and Netanyahu announced a unilateral ["peace plan"](https://www.bbc.com/news/articles/c70155nked7o) which was [heavily criticized](https://www.ohchr.org/en/press-releases/2025/10/palestine-any-peace-plan-must-respect-international-law-beginning-self) for its blatant disregard of Palestinian rights, sovereignty over the occupied territories and international law.
-Since then negotiations with whatever remains of Hamas in Gaza have been ongoing, hostages on both sides have been released and ceasefire attempted.
+In September 2025, Trump and Netanyahu announced a unilateral ["peace plan"](https://www.bbc.com/news/articles/c70155nked7o) that was [heavily criticized](https://www.ohchr.org/en/press-releases/2025/10/palestine-any-peace-plan-must-respect-international-law-beginning-self) for its blatant disregard of Palestinian rights, sovereignty over the occupied territories, and international law.
+Since then, negotiations with what remains of Hamas in Gaza have been ongoing, with attempts at establishing a ceasefire.

-The UN Special Rapporteur on the situation of human rights in the Palestinian territories o cupied since 1967, Francesca Albanese, released a [comprehensive report titled "Gaza Genocide: a collective crime"](https://www.ohchr.org/sites/default/files/documents/hrbodies/hrcouncil/coiopt/a-80-492-advance-unedited-version.pdf) in October 2025, which asserts that the ongoing genocide is sustained by the complicity of influential Third States through direct support, material aid, and diplomatic protection of Israel.
+The UN Special Rapporteur on the situation of human rights in the Palestinian territories occupied since 1967, Francesca Albanese, released a [comprehensive report titled *Gaza Genocide: a collective crime*](https://www.ohchr.org/sites/default/files/documents/hrbodies/hrcouncil/coiopt/a-80-492-advance-unedited-version.pdf) in October 2025, which asserts that the ongoing genocide is sustained by the complicity of influential Third States through direct support, material aid, and diplomatic protection of Israel.
 It categorizes this support into four areas—diplomatic, military, economic, and "humanitarian"—demonstrating how these ties enable Israel to maintain its occupation and alleged genocidal campaign.
 The report concludes that these powerful states have failed to uphold their international legal obligations, thereby contributing to the crisis and underscoring a crisis in the international rule of law.
 The Rapporteur calls for urgent international action:

 > *Recalling her previous recommendations, the Special Rapporteur reminds all States of their legal obligation not to participate in or be complicit with Israeli violations, and to instead prevent and address serious breaches of international law, particularly as set out in the UN Charter and Genocide Convention.*
 >